Z

 After-School Activities

-Sports, music, drama, clubs
+Sports, music, drama, robotics — varies by school

 $50 – $200/term